eVocaTiv/OpenAI-Prompts-Demo/README.md

 ### Features & Notes
 - Responses to prompts are displayed in a new-first order with background color transition depicting that.
 - The client side HTML is accessible using native tags, aria attributes and appropriate focus indicators wherever useful, making it easy to use through screen reader and boosting SEO stats.
-- The API key is stored on server side through Netlify's deployment.
+- The API key is stored on server side through Netlify's deployment environment and captured as a Promise.
 - The responses are cached in the localStorage, and therefore survive page refresh and browser closing.
 - A clear button is provided to clear the display as well as the localStorage of stored responses.
 - There is a 'Quick Prompts' section which allows the user to get response with a single click/enter key press.